lanzhang76/toast/README.md

 ## What is Toast?

 **"Toast"** is a word guessing game, played between a computer program and one or more players.
 The game begins when the program chooses a mystery word from a large collection of words.
-The player tries to guess the mystery word by asking a series of *"Is it more like \___ or \___?"* quseitons.
+The player tries to guess the mystery word by asking a series of *"Is it more like \___ or \___?"* questions.
 For example, if the mystery word is **schoolbus**:

 ><u>Player</u>: Is the mystery word more like **toast** or **banana**?<br>
 <u>Program</u>: **Banana**.<br>